uipoet/sublime-jshint/README.md

 **Windows:** Installing node with the Windows Installer from nodejs.org is assumed.

-##Install node-jshint with npm
+##Install jshint with npm

     npm install -g jshint

+**Note:** JSHint will use the first .jshintrc file found traversing from the active file in Sublime Text up to your project's root.

-##Install JSHint with Package Control in Sublime Text 2
+##Install JSHint with Package Control in Sublime Text

 1. `command`-`shift`-`p` *or* `control`-`shift`-`p` in Linux/Windows
 2. type `install p`, select `Package Control: Install Package`